misbish/Container-Platform/DOCKER/1. Docker Basics/3. Containers/README.md

     - Must start with FROM Keyword
     - There must be only 1 CMD
     - Unlike RUN , CMD does not create additional layer .

+DockerFile Execution Process (#TODO)

+    Need to know how the layers created